 - Pay rates are distorted.
 If all of your people live in one city, then it is reasonable to assume they are on the same playing field for “cost of living.”
 If you have team members in NYC, San Francisco, Bali and Rio de Janeiro then cost of living is no longer equal.
 The remedy to this challenge is to establish functionally fair pay rates, which could be selecting a specific city as a proxy for cost of living or using a formula to generate the amount.

 - Team building is harder.
 When your people are in the same room together, small talk and building loose connections is relatively easy.
 With a distributed team the challenge of connecting requires deliberate investment in time and energy.
-You can play online team building games like “Can You Hear Me Now?” and Chair Up!
+You can play virtual group games like “Can You Hear Me Now?” and Chair Up! or any of these games for conference calls.
+Here is a list of tips on team building that may help.

 Final thoughts on virtual management